IBM-Cloud/docs-services/README.md

       {: .navgroup-end}
   ```

-### Excluding unwanted headers
+### Excluding unwanted heading

-You might not want every single header in your markdown topic or topics to be rendered as part of your TOC.
-To exclude a header, simply add the notoc attribute to the header you to exclude in your md file, as shown in the following example:
+You might not want every single heading in your markdown topic or topics to be rendered as part of your TOC.
+To exclude a heading, simply add the notoc attribute to the heading to exclude in your md file, as shown in the following example:

 ```
-# Header I want to exclude
+# Heading I want to exclude
 {: #xreftext notoc}

-## Another header nested underneath
+## Another heading nested underneath
 {: #api}
 ```

-**Note**: In the previous example, the notoc attribute is only on the H1 header.
-The notoc attribute cascades down and excludes any sub-headers nested beneath the header you specify to exclude.
-You can add the notoc attribute to any header at any depth; H1, H2, H3, etc…
+**Note**: In the previous example, the notoc attribute is only on the H1 heading.
+The notoc attribute cascades down and excludes any sub-headings nested beneath the heading you specify to exclude.
+You can add the notoc attribute to any heading at any depth; for example, H1, H2, H3, and so on.

+# Markdown reference and advanced features

 ## Authoring Bluemix content in Markdown
 Markdown is a lightweight markup language with plain text formatting syntax designed so that it can be converted to HTML.